About Autonomous AI Database

 Get Started with Ops Insights

-Autonomous Database Metrics
+Autonomous AI Database Metrics

-You can monitor the health, capacity, and performance of your Autonomous Databases with metrics, alarms, and notifications.
-The Autonomous Database metrics help you measure useful quantitative data, such as CPU and storage utilization, the number of successful and failed database logon and connection attempts, database operations, SQL queries, and transactions, and so on.
-You can use metrics data to diagnose and troubleshoot problems with your Autonomous Database resources.
+You can monitor the health, capacity, and performance of your Autonomous AI Databases with metrics, alarms, and notifications.
+The Autonomous AI Database metrics help you measure useful quantitative data, such as CPU and storage utilization, the number of successful and failed database logon and connection attempts, database operations, SQL queries, and transactions, and so on.
+You can use metrics data to diagnose and troubleshoot problems with your Autonomous AI Database resources.

 You can use Oracle Cloud Infrastructure console or Monitoring APIs to view metrics.

-Monitor Databases with Autonomous Database Metrics
+Monitor Databases with Autonomous AI Database Metrics

 Data Safe